XiaoMi/mace/docs/getting_started/how_to_build.rst

 -----------------
 3.1 Overview
 -----------------
-MiAI Compute Engine can build either static or shared library (which is specified by ``linkshared`` in YAML model deployment file).
+MACE can build either static or shared library (which is specified by ``linkshared`` in YAML model deployment file).
 The followings are two use cases.